 Ideas and Strategies for Course Sites

-Connect, edX and WordPress help you to create, host and share course materials, interact with students, manage assignments and assessments, and offer options for open education delivery.
+Canvas, edX and WordPress help you to create, host and share course materials, interact with students, manage assignments and assessments, and offer options for open education delivery.
 Each platform has unique affordances and features, and it can be difficult to make informed choices about how they might work best for you.
 Explore examples from our work with faculty, then come and talk to us about your ideas so we can help you with your choices.

 CHIN 100-level courses – Chinese Language Material Sharing

-Department: Asian Studies, Chinese Language Program
+Department: Asian Studies, Chinese Language and Literature Program

 HIST 106 – Global Environmental History